 “Realistic” is a common word that often makes its way into the description of many security training courses.
 The presumption here is that the course in question will teach you about real-life problems and solutions, and will include exercises that mirror the reality of field operations.

-Surveillance Detection, being a relatively new field in the private sector arena, often suffers from two types of what I call ‘false realism’ in its training.
+Surveillance Detection, being a relatively new field in the private sector, often suffers from two types of false realism in its training.

 The first problem is that many people have allowed themselves to be convinced that when it comes to training, realism means that it has to be harsh, fast-paced and action-packed.
 I’m not denying that there are environments and situations that do tend to be like that, but this is far from the case for most environments and situations, and is therefore not an objective representation of most people’s reality.
 ‘Hard in training, easy in battle’ is fair enough, but that’s just another way of admitting that the “realism” in this training is not exactly, or necessarily, the reality in the field.

-I’m not faulting anyone for trying to make SD training more interesting and fun, or for wanting to attend courses that are interesting and fun.
-I’m also not faulting anyone for designing exercises where trainees actually get to detect what hostile surveillance looks like, even though it’s quite rare to do so in real life.
-Detecting subtle and rare actions is one of the most important parts of SD training.
-I’m saying that a course which claims to be realistic, but that doesn’t also prepare you for dealing with what you’re actually going to encounter 99.9% of the time during field operations is not exactly realistic.
+I’m not faulting visiting instructors for trying to make SD training more interesting and fun.
+And I’m not faulting anyone for designing exercises where trainees get to detect multiple hostile surveillants in multiple environments, even though it’s quite rare to do so in real life.
+I’m saying that a course which claims to be realistic, but that doesn’t also prepare you for dealing with what you’re actually going to encounter 99.9% of the time, isn’t exactly realistic.

-The second ‘false realism’ problem is the lack of variety and specialization in SD training.
-You can sometimes pick up on this when you read the description of a course, and see that it’s advertised as being designed for law enforcement officers, EP operators, military personnel, government agents and high-end security personnel (usually in the “Who should attend” section).
-Don’t get me wrong, it would be great if everyone’s SD needs could be covered in one type of course, but unfortunately the relative and subjective “real life” operations of such diverse fields can’t all be covered in such a uniform manner.
+The second false-realism problem is the lack of specialization in SD training.
+You can sometimes spot this when you read the description of a course, and see that it’s advertised as being designed, or appropriate for law enforcement officers, EP operators, military personnel, government agents and high-end security professionals (usually in the “Who should attend” section).

 Properties (campuses, facilities, estates) are quite different from principals (individual people, possibly with family members).
 The assets in question are different, as are the risk profiles and their mitigation strategies.
 Most people wouldn’t necessarily want to lump campus security and executive protection into one security training course.
 Well, in that case, why lump them into the same training course when it comes to surveillance detection, and sell it as a course that’s also appropriate for law enforcement and government agents?

 Go behind the scenes of corporate surveillance detection & covert special operations.
 Get a first-person account of actual covert operations I’ve participated in.
 Learn the secrets of the trade and discover a hidden world that’s all around you.